"Glen Canyon National Recreation Area - Lake Powell - Reflection Canyon" by NPS Photo/Gary Ladd , public domain

 Citizen-based Acoustic Bat Monitoring Along the Colorado and San Juan Rivers

 The rise of urgent environmental issues in National Parks has led resource managers to pursue citizen-based research projects to aid in the collection of scientific data.
-From 2016–2018, Glen Canyon National Recreation Area partnered with Grand Canyon Youth river guides and other organizations to collect data on the distribution of bat species within the park while simultaneously engaging youth and young adults in resource stewardship, citizen science, and service-learning.
+Glen Canyon National Recreation Area partnered with Grand Canyon Youth river guides and other organizations to collect data on the distribution of bat species within the park while simultaneously engaging youth and young adults in resource stewardship, citizen science, and service-learning.

 three people posing with equipment in canyon valley